mozilla-services/socorro/docs/installation.rst

 ::
   python socorro/collector/collector_app.py --admin.conf=./config/collector.ini
   python socorro/processor/processor_app.py --admin.conf=./config/processor.ini
-  python socorro/monitor/monitor_app.py --admin.conf=./config/monitor.ini
   python socorro/middleware/middleware_app.py --admin.conf=config/middleware.ini

-If you want to modify something that is common across config files like PostgreSQL username/hostname/etc, make sure to see config/common_database.ini-dist and the "+include" line in the service-specific config files (such as collector.ini, processor.ini and monitor.ini).
+If you want to modify something that is common across config files like PostgreSQL username/hostname/etc, make sure to see config/common_database.ini-dist and the "+include" line in the service-specific config files (such as collector.ini and processor.ini).
 This is optional but recommended.

 Run webapp-django in dev mode